Preview of Forum Posts

 Chris, is there a redmine ticket as mentioned above?
 Otherwise this seems ok to close, and add to the codebase.

-#39 Updated by Chris Stein over 5 years ago
+#39 Updated by Chris Stein about 6 years ago

 There is a related ticket #3059 that addresses whether or not we should add explanatory text about what kind of HTML is permissible in the forums.